LienBosmans/stack-t/README.md

 ## About me and this project

-I'm Lien Bosmans, a date enthusiast located in Leuven (Belgium).
+I'm Lien Bosmans, a data enthusiast located in Leuven (Belgium).
 This project is my personal adventure into process mining & building a MDS-in-a-box.
 Feel free to reach out on lienbosmans@live.com with your feedback and questions.